Magnetar Engines in Broad-lined Type Ic Supernovae and a Unified Picture for Magnetar-powered Stripped-envelope Supernovae: Data Collection and Fittings

-Since the kinetic energies of ordinary SESNe are likely powered primarily by the neutrino-driven mechanism, we take the above equation to represent the initial kinetic energy $E_{\rm kin,i}$ of SN Ic-BL within the magnetar central engine framework.
-There are totally seven free parameters for Non-GRB-SNe in the magnetar-powered model: initial rotation spin $P_{\rm i}$, polar magnetic field strength $B_{\rm p}$, ejecta mass $M_{\rm ej}$, $^{56}$Ni mass $M_{\rm Ni}$, effective gamma-ray opacity $\kappa_\gamma$, floor temperature $T_{\rm floor}$, and time of explosion relative to the first observed data point $t_{\rm first}$.
+There are totally seven free parameters for Non-GRB-SNe in our magnetar-powered model: initial rotation spin $P_{\rm i}$, polar magnetic field strength $B_{\rm p}$, ejecta mass $M_{\rm ej}$, $^{56}$Ni mass $M_{\rm Ni}$, effective gamma-ray opacity $\kappa_\gamma$\footnote{{We note that numerical simulations \citep[e.g.,][]{Colgate1980,Swartz1995} suggested a gamma-ray opacity of $\kappa_\gamma\simeq 0.03-0.05\,{\rm cm}^2\,{\rm g}^{-1}$.
+However, there is a long-standing issue in the literature that gamma-ray opacity ($\kappa_\gamma \simeq 0.03-0.05\,{\rm cm}^2\,{\rm g}^{-1}$) and the commonly adopted optical opacity ($\kappa \sim 0.07-0.1\,{\rm cm}^2\,{\rm g}^{-1}$) in the literature cannot simultaneously reproduce the lightcurves of SESNe \citep[e.g.,][]{Wheeler2015}.
+Therefore, following many studies in the literature, we treat the gamma-ray opacity as a free parameter rather than fixing it to a specific value predicted by simulations.}}, floor temperature $T_{\rm floor}$, and time of explosion relative to the first observed data point $t_{\rm first}$.
 In addition, considering that some SNe Ic-BL may originate from BH collapsars, in which the kinetic energy is provided by the BH collapsar itself and the SN emission arises from $^{56}$Ni decay, the lightcurves of each SN Ic-BL are fitted with the $^{56}$Ni-powered model to compare the fitting quality with that obtained from the magnetar-powered model.
 Within the $^{56}$Ni-powered framework, we remove $P_{\rm i}$ and $B_{\rm p}$ as model parameters, and instead treat the initial kinetic energy $E_{\rm kin,i}$ as a free parameter.
 We note that the explosion times of GRB-SNe are set to the detection times of the GRBs, so $t_{\rm first}$ is known for these events.
 Cocoon cooling emission is expected to decay rapidly \citep[][]{Nakar2017,Piro2018,Zheng2025,Zhu2025} and may not significantly affect the subsequent SN emission.
 For those GRB-SNe that show an early-time bump likely originating from cocoon cooling emission, the corresponding data points are excluded from the fittings.
 In contrast, for those with early-time optical afterglow, the flux density is modeled as $F_{\nu,\rm AF}=F_0 t^{-\alpha}\nu^{-\beta}$, where $F_0$ is a normalization constant, $\alpha$ is the temporal decay index, and $\beta$ is the spectral index.
 Accordingly, three additional fitting parameters are introduced.

 { \startlongtable

 }